inProgress-team/BlueStormJS/README.md

 =============
 NodeFramework is a NodeJS framework which provides :

+*   MODULAR ARCHITECTURE : Everything is a module.
+Copy & paste and you are ready to go !
 *   Complete development and production ready environnements
 *   Made for complex apps but can be used for smaller ones
 *   User management